WouterBant/GEVit-DL2-Project/Blogpost.md

 We then opted for pooling.
 Initially, we tried mean pooling, which also yielded poor results.
 Surprisingly, reducing the spatial dimensions using eight consecutive convolutions with a 5x5 kernel, followed by reducing the resulting 64 spatial dimensions to only 6 with pooling worked best.
 More convolutions and retaining more spatial dimensions with pooling both made the optimization process harder.
 The G-CNN output contained 8 channels, which reduced accuracy only slightly, and adding more channels did not improve accuracy but slowed the model significantly.

-The resulting model is more than 20 times faster (11 minutes per epoch) than the GE-ViT equivariant to 4 rotations and achieves an accuracy of **83.96%**, surpassing the best-reported accuracy of **83.82%** achieved by the GE-ViT equivariant to 8 rotations, which was too computationally intensive for our hardware.
+The resulting model is more than 20 times faster (11 minutes per epoch) than the GE-ViT equivariant to 4 rotations and achieves a test accuracy of **83.96%**, surpassing the best-reported accuracy of **83.82%** achieved by the GE-ViT equivariant to 8 rotations, which was too computationally intensive for our hardware.
 Additionally, our model was trained for just 15 epochs, whereas the best GE-ViT required 300 epochs.
 Thus, we achieved better performance in 5% of the epochs while using a model approximately 40 times faster.
+Additionally, when we fine-tuned for 2 more epochs, our model attained a test accuracy of **84.62%**.
+We believe that longer training with a lower learning rate and lower batch size can significantly boost performance of our model.

 Still, 90% of the computation time is due to operations in the GE-ViT.
 To test its importance, we replaced the model with a linear layer, significantly speeding up the model but achieving only a test accuracy of **80.42%**.
-Given that G-CNNs alone can achieve test accuracies north of **87%** ([Bekkers, E. (2019)](https://openreview.net/forum?id=H1gBhkBFDH)), we believe it is worthwhile to explore the performance of these models when combined with an (equivariant) ViT.
+Given that G-CNNs alone can achieve test accuracies north of **87%** ([Bekkers, E. (2019)](https://openreview.net/forum?id=H1gBhkBFDH)), we believe it is worthwhile to further explore the performance of these models when combined with an (equivariant) ViT.

 ## Concluding Remarks
 In this blog post, we thoroughly evaluated existing equivariant methods such as the GE-ViT, and proposed new approaches to achieve equivariance in pretrained models.
 Our findings highlight mean pooling of latent dimensions as the most reliable method, consistently delivering strong performance across all experiments.
 We observed significant performance gains by fine-tuning the last layer, with further enhancements when fine-tuning the entire model.
 Most approaches outperform the well-known method of TTA with mean pooling after fine-tuning the final layer and/or the entire model.
 This simple yet effective approach notably outperforms equivariant attention models in terms of accuracy, while being significantly less computationally expensive.